 Lakeview: Exeter Ave NE

-Seattle Street names: I have written blog articles about downtown Seattle street names, about street names in the Fremont neighborhood of Seattle and about ways to find the meaning of other street names.
+Seattle Street names: The Great Renaming of 1895 set up the current system of naming streets and avenues.
+I have written blog articles about downtown Seattle street names, about street names in the Fremont neighborhood of Seattle and about ways to find the meaning of other street names.
 Seattle historian Rob Ketcherside has a searchable table of street names and has added some north Seattle neighborhoods like Green Lake and Fremont.